puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resource_ordering.md

 Let's try to disable GSSAPIAuthentication, and in the process, learn about resource relationships.

+Before getting started, ensure that you're in the `modules` directory:

+	cd /etc/puppetlabs/puppet/modules

 {% task 1 %}
-Create a puppet manifest to manage the `/etc/ssh/sshd_config` file
+Create an `sshd` directory and create `tests`, `manifests`, and `files` subdirectories.

+{% task 2 %}
+We've already prepared an `sshd_config` file to use as a base for your source file.
+Copy it into your module's `files` directory:

+	cp /root/examples/sshd_config sshd/files/sshd_config

+{% task 3 %}

-Create the file `/root/sshd.pp` using a text editor, with the following content in it.
+Create a `sshd/manifests/init.pp` manifest with the following class definition:

 {% highlight puppet %}
+class { 'sshd':

   file { '/etc/ssh/sshd_config':
     ensure => file,
     mode   => 600,
-  source => '/root/examples/sshd_config',
+    source => 'puppet::///modules/sshd/sshd_config',
   }

+}
 {% endhighlight %}

-What we have done above is to say that Puppet should ensure that the file `/etc/ssh/sshd_config` exists, and that the contents of the file should be sourced from the file `/root/examples/sshd_config`.
+This will tell Puppet to ensure that the file `/etc/ssh/sshd_config` exists, and that the contents of the file should be sourced from the file `/root/examples/sshd_config`.
 The `source` attribute also allows us to use a different URI to specify the file, something we will discuss in the Modules quest.
 For now, we are using a file in `/root/examples` as the content source for the SSH daemon's configuration file.

 Now let us disable GSSAPIAuthentication.